Medical Care and Your 8- to 12-Month-Old

 Your doctor will see a baby twice for routine well baby visits during this period, once at 9 months and again at 12 months.

-If you have missed any immunizations, or if there's a problem that needs special attention, other visits may be scheduled.
+If your baby has missed any immunizations, or if there's a problem that needs special attention, other visits may be scheduled.

-What to Expect During the Office Visit
+What to Expect at the Doctor's Office

 Your baby's check up will include: